Photogad/Photon-Profiles-for-PrusaSlicer/README.md

 # Photon™ Profiles for PrusaSlicer
-Finely tuned Photon™ profiles for PrusaSlicer.
+Finely tuned Photon™ profiles for PrusaSlicer for the guy or gal that likes to use different sized nozzles.
 Highly optimized for MK3S Bondtech BMG Extruder and Mosquito hot-end (non-magnum) with MMU2S installed, but should work fine on a stock MK3S printer.

 NOTE: These profiles are in Beta stage and a work in progress.
 Some profiles may be missing features listed below.